scientiac/scientiac.github.io/content/blog/a_living_corpse.md

 To not have a purpose is a scary feeling.
 What is to die?
 If not to stop believing.

-Excited for the future, but no too far.
+Excited for the future, but not too far.
 Believing why you are, the way you are.
 Scared to accept, that beyond doesn't exist.
 Living ideal stories, while verities missed.